 - Health Insurance For You & Your Family

 - Keeps You Engaged

-BaristaFIRE gives you the freedom to switch to another job or part-time work much quicker than traditional FIRE.
+BaristaFIRE allows you to switch to another job or part-time work much quicker than traditional FIRE.

 If you are miserable at work, then pursuing BaristaFIRE can help you live a happier lifestyle much sooner.

 BaristaFIRE also takes care of an Achilles heel issue for the FIRE movement, healthcare.

 It’s no secret that healthcare is expensive, and factoring in health insurance premium costs can further delay financial independence.

 By working part-time for a company that offers health insurance to part-time employees, you can pass on health insurance costs to your employer.

 Lastly, by staying in the workforce, BaristaFIRE appeals to those who don’t want a fully retired lifestyle.